 - Protocols can be set to automate tasks for more efficient workflow, reducing time spent on expected transactions.

-- Automated programs can analyse huge amounts of data faster and more accurately than any human, leading to more strategic sourcing and informed buying decisions.
+- Automated programs can analyze huge amounts of data faster and more accurately than any human, leading to more strategic sourcing and informed buying decisions.

 Earning buy-in from executives and middle management can be a tricky proposition.
-Since centralised procurement seems like a loss of autonomy and they will be reluctant to give up their purchasing card, they will push back unless they clearly understand the benefits.
-But every business person understands impact to the bottom line, and that makes cost reduction initiatives the strongest argument in favour of an organised, automated procurement system.
+Since centralized procurement seems like a loss of autonomy and they will be reluctant to give up their purchasing card, they will push back unless they clearly understand the benefits.
+But every business person understands impact to the bottom line, and that makes cost reduction initiatives the strongest argument in favor of an organized, automated procurement system.